mourningcloak

-Effects is a 16 minute piece in seven sections originally
+Butterfly Effects is in seven sections, originally

-for flute and harp in which the flutist is asked to play bass,
+for flute and harp, in which the flutist is asked to play bass,

 alto,

 piccolo and concert flutes.
-The titles are the names of seven
+The titles are the names of butterflies: Mourningcloak, Banded Blue Pierrot, Common

 Jezebel, Question Mark, Monkey Puzzle, Karner Blues, and Psyche.
 Five